knobs-dials/catprinter/README.md

 Run `python catprint.py`, it should run the little server and start a browser tab for you to poke at.

-(in windows, you can avoid opeing a cmd window by running `run.bat`)
+(in windows, you can avoid opening a cmd window by running `run.bat`)

 <!-- -->